ivansaenz/southwest-price-drop-bot/README.md

 </kbd>

 ## Version history
+### [3.1.4] - 2018-7-14
+  - Update package.json
+  - Merge PR from @evliu to target the price list items more dynamically
 ### [3.1.3] - 2018-6-14
   - Flight data loaded after page is loaded - added wait for .flight-stops selector
   - Change URL to current format